PattenUniversityOnlineEducation/slate/source/index.html.md

   -d '{...}'
 ```

-This endpoint enroll a new student.
+This endpoint enroll a student grade record.

 ### HTTP Request